This post shares the wonderful benefits of using readers theaters in your elementary classroom.

 2. Introduce the script.

-First, do the readers’ theater as a “Read Aloud” to model for students what good reading fluency, accuracy, and expression sounds like.
+First, do the readers’ theater as a “Read Aloud” to model for the kids what good reading fluency, accuracy, and expression sounds like.

 Modeling to students several times how to read the script before they practice it with their peers or by themselves is very important.
 They need to hear the expressions and tones of the different characters in the script.